 Knitting, writing, cooking, and marathon-running are wonderful things to take up in your life.
 Go for it, if you feel like it.
 But before you add on another thing, stop and acknowledge all that you do, right now, exactly as you are.
 Without changing anything.
 The relationships you’re in, the way you support other people, the way you support yourself.
 Passover is a long way away but dayenu: You are enough.

-Simply put, your goal for 2019 should simply be to treat yourself and others really well.
+Simply put, your goal for the new year should simply be to treat yourself and others really well.
 If your resolutions are informed by your values, you’re more likely to stick to them and you’ll probably feel pretty good about yourself along the way.
 Here’s to a Happy New Year!